 1. Buying it more than a few hours before you need it.

-This is less about safety and more about the fact that dry ice doesn't last very long.
-It takes five pounds of dry ice about 24 hours to turn from solid to gas — even when stored in a cooler.
-So if you buy it a few days in advance of your Halloween party, it won't last.
+This is less about safety and more about the fact that dry ice doesn’t last very long.
+It takes about 24 hours for five pounds of dry ice to turn from solid to gas — even when stored in a cooler.
+So if you buy it a few days in advance of your Halloween party, it won’t last.

 Follow this tip: Plan for a dry ice run right before you need it.
-Just a few hours before your party or gathering will do it.
+Just a few hours before your party or gathering will be perfect.